Hospice/Palliative Care Consultation This initial meeting at your home includes the following and generally takes about 1-3 hours:

 Natural Death – if you are exploring this possibility for your pet, we can discuss the various pros/cons, concerns, signs and symptoms, as well as what to expect with this process.

-Please note that if at the time of this meeting, you decide that you would like to proceed directly to euthanasia, or initiate a more thorough course of treatment, there would be additional charges (which we would discuss before proceeding).
+Please note that if at the time of this meeting, you decide that you would like to proceed directly to euthanasia, there would be additional charges (which we would discuss before proceeding).

 Single Visit for Euthanasia If your preference is simply for in home euthanasia, we can provide that, instead.
 This includes the following and generally takes about 30-60 minutes: